Sacred Rainbow Bridge National Monument in Utah is a significant geological marvel. It is the tallest natural bridge in North America.

 How to get to Rainbow Bridge National Monument natural bridge

 Access this amazing national monument by travelling 50 miles/80 kilometers on a two-hour boat ride from Lake Powell Wahweap Marina and then walking about 1.25 miles/2 kilometers to the bridge.
 Two tours are offered each day during the busy season.
+Boat tours are temporarily cancelled due to COVID safety precautions.

 Hike to Rainbow Bridge from Lake Powell.
 The trail is about 18 miles/30 kilometres.
 A permit is required to explore the backcountry.